numba/numba/docs/source/user/5minguide.rst

 functions, these measure multiple iterations of execution and, as a result, can be made to accommodate for the compilation time in the first execution.

-As a side note, if compilation time is an issue, Numba JIT supports `on-disk caching <LINK>`_ of compiled functions and also has an `Ahead-Of-Time <LINK>`_ compilation mode.
+As a side note, if compilation time is an issue, Numba JIT supports :ref:`on-disk caching <jit-decorator-cache>` of compiled functions and also has an :ref:`Ahead-Of-Time <aot-compilation>` compilation mode.

 How fast is it?
 ---------------
 Assuming Numba can operate in ``nopython`` mode, or at least compile some loops, it will target compilation to your specific CPU.
 Speed up varies depending on application but can be one to two orders of magnitude.
-Numba has a `performance guide <LINK>`_ that covers common options for gaining extra performance.
+Numba has a :ref:`performance guide <performance-tips>` that covers common options for gaining extra performance.

 How does Numba work?
 --------------------
-Glossing over a huge amount of detail, Numba reads the Python bytecode for a decorated function and combines this with information about the types of the input arguments to the function.
-It then forms a Numba specific internal representation(IR) of the function and translates this to LLVM IR, it then invokes the `LLVM compiler <https://llvm.org/>`_ machinery on the LLVM IR to compile a machine code version of your function.
+Numba reads the Python bytecode for a decorated function and combines this with information about the types of the input arguments to the function.
+It analyzes and optimizes your code, and finally uses the LLVM compiler library to generate a machine code version of your function, tailored to your CPU capabilities.
 This compiled version is then used every time your function is called.

 Other things of interest:
 -------------------------